mynl/aggregate/doc/2_user_guides/2_x_actuary_student.rst

     a01 = build('agg Actuary:01 '
                 '2000 premium at 0.675 lr '
                 '1000 xs 0 '
-                'sev lognorm 50 cv 1.25 '
+                'sev lognorm 100 cv 1.75 '
-                'poisson'
-                , bs=1/8)
+                'poisson')
     qd(a01)

-The survival function ``a01.sf`` answers 3.1 and 3.2. ``qd`` is used to print with reasonable defaults.
+The survival function ``a01.sf`` answers 3 and 4. ``qd`` is used to print with reasonable defaults.
 The dataframe ``a01.density_df`` computes limited expected values (levs) and expected policyholder deficit indexed by loss level, and other values.
-Querying it answers 3.3.
+Querying it answers 5 and 6.

 .. ipython:: python
     :okwarning: